Disallow "in" as a keyword argument name

 def m(in:); p in; end; m(in: 1)

 in = 1 doesn't work.

 in" could still be passed as a keyword argument if using some kind of catch-all, e.g.

-Updated by drbrain (Eric Hodel) over 2 years ago
+Updated by drbrain (Eric Hodel) about 3 years ago

 This would break the Kernel#spawn family's backward compatibility make wrapping methods in this family harder than it already is, as you can work around this with Binding#local_variable_get.